How to care for your Herbs

 Catnip

-Your Catnip will grow best in full sun, but will be happy indoors on a sunny windowsill, too.
+Your Catnip will grow best in full sun, but will be happy indoors on a sunny windowsill or under a grow light.

 Do not allow the soil of your Catnip to dry out completely.
-Water when the top 25-50% of soil is dry.
+Water when the top 25% of soil is dry.
+Water until liquid flows through the drainage hole at the bottom of the pot and discard any water that has accumulated in the saucer.

 If kept indoors, mist a few times per week.